inarizushi/fungus-site/docs/recipes/index.md

 <!-- **************************************************** -->
 ## Loading and playing the example scenes
-To **load** an example scene, double click the desired example's scene object in the Projet window, and the scene should load.
+To **load** an example scene, double click the desired example's scene object in the Project window, and the scene should load.
 For example, this screenshot shows the scene and Flowchart windows when the DragAndDrop example scene has been loaded:
 <br>
 ![Fungus Examples Drag Drop](./images/004_examples/5_drag_drop.png "Fungus Examples Drag Drop")
 <br>